jordan-cole/Lou_Health_Inpections/README.txt

 eating establishment, along with names and addresses of each location.

-Not wanted to get lost in the weeds paying attention to the good scores, I filtered down to the first scores received, before there was time to improve.
+Not wanting to get lost in the weeds paying attention to the good scores, I filtered down to the first scores received, before there was time to improve.
 Looking at only these initial scores, I then filtered down to the low end, ultimately resting on the scores of